angular-architects/module-federation-plugin/libs/mf/tutorial/tutorial.md

     git clone https://github.com/manfredsteyer/module-federation-plugin-example.git --branch starter-12-rc
     ```

-2. Move into the project directory and install the dependencies with yarn or npm:
+2. Move into the project directory and install the dependencies **with npm**:

-    ```
-    cd module-federation-plugin-example
-    yarn
-    ```

-    Alternative using npm:

     ```
     cd module-federation-plugin-example
     npm i
     ```

 3. Start the shell (``ng serve shell -o``) and inspect it a bit:
    1. Click on the ``flights`` link.
 It leads to a dummy route.
 This route will later be used for loading the separately compiled microfrontend.